oracle-livelabs/database/patch-me-if-you-can/04-simple-patching-existing-home/simple-patching-existing-home.md

     -- Be sure to hit RETURN
     ```

-    * This config file is much simpler than the previous one from lab 2.
+    * This config file contains fewer parameters than the previous one from lab 2.
     * Since the Oracle home exists, the patch process becomes easier.
     * The *UPGR* database is not running ARCHIVELOG mode, so you must disable restoration.